MACS-Research-Lab/safe-crl/README.md

 ## Reproducing Results

-Run `python train_agent.py --alg {ppo, cpo, ppo_lag, cppo_pid, ppo_ewc, ppo_ewc_cost, clear} --env {cheetah or cw} --name {Experiment name}`.
+Run `python train_agent.py --alg {ppo, cpo, ppo_lag, cppo_pid, ppo_ewc, ppo_ewc_cost, clear} --task {cheetah or cw} --name {Experiment name}`.
 The results will be saved to `./runs` and the relevant CSV will be called `progress.csv`.
 However, since these results can take over a week total for all algorithms, depending on your computational resources, we recommend to use the saved results in the `./code/results/` folder instead.
 The notebook files in the `./code/` directory uses these for analysis.

 To repeat or extend the hyperparameter experiments, run the relevant hyperparameter optimization scripts.
 Use the `--help` flag to get the arguments for those files.
 The hyperparameters will be saved in `./code/hyperparams/`.